 The good news is that with either of these recommended door frame combinations, keeping the home warm will always be guaranteed, thanks to airtight installations from the Reddish team.
 Both our uPVC and composite entrance doors far surpass the necessary Building Regulation standards for energy efficiency, reducing energy bills and making for a worthwhile investment.

 The opportunity to make a striking impression

 Combining door and frame materials also presents homeowners with the unique opportunity to get creative, allowing you to find the perfect pairing as well the choice of a huge array of colours.
 Both uPVC and composite feature their own sets of shades, meaning that your new front entrance will easily be able to tie in neatly to shake up your home’s established character, or shake it up entirely.

 Beautiful entrances from Reddish Joinery

 Operating throughout Cheshire for a staggering 50 years, we at Reddish Joinery are experts at creating memorable entrances for local homeowners.
-So, if you’re feeling inspired or simply wish to learn more about our products/services, contact a team member today for a free quote.
+So, if you’re feeling inspired or simply wish to learn more about our products/services, call our team today on 0161 969 7474 or contact us online.